transactional-panorama/TP/CONTRIBUTING.md

 pip install debugpy
 ```

 Find the PID for the Flask process.
 Make sure to use the first PID.
-The Flask app will re-spawn a sub-process every time you change any of the python code.
+The Flask app will re-spawn a sub-process everytime you change any of the python code.
 So it's important to use the first PID.

 ```bash
 ps -ef